-Figure 2 – Marine environment monitoring example
+Figure 2 – Marine and glacier environment monitoring example

 Upper air current and atmospheric state monitoring is presented as another direct climate monitoring example which embeds slightly different features than wide area of climate monitoring shown in Figure 3.
 According to the altitude changes, temperature, humidity and flow of the atmosphere are the key information for understanding climate change of certain region.